-Proposal Votes Required Voting Options Impact of "Withhold" or "Abstain" Votes Broker Discretionary Voting Allowed Proposal No. 1: The plurality of the votes cast.
-This means that "FOR ALL" None (1) No (3) Election of Directors the two nominees receiving the highest "WITHHOLD ALL" number of affirmative "FOR" votes will be elected as Class II directors.
-"FOR ALL EXCEPT" Proposal No. 2: The affirmative vote of the holders of a "FOR" None (2) Yes (4) Ratification of Appointment majority in voting power of the votes cast "AGAINST" of Independent Registered affirmatively or negatively (excluding "ABSTAIN" Public Accounting Firm abstentions) at the Annual Meeting by the holders entitled to vote thereon.
+Proposal Votes Required Voting Options Impact of "Withhold" or "Abstain" Votes Broker Discretionary Voting Allowed Proposal No. 1: Election of Directors The plurality of the votes cast.
+This means that the two nominees receiving the highest number of affirmative "FOR" votes will be elected as Class III directors.
+"FOR ALL" "WITHHOLD ALL" "FOR ALL EXCEPT" None (1) No (3) Proposal No. 2: Ratification of Appointment of Independent Registered Public Accounting Firm The affirmative vote of the holders of a majority in voting power of the votes cast affirmatively or negatively (excluding abstentions) at the Annual Meeting by the holders entitled to vote thereon.
+"FOR" "AGAINST" "ABSTAIN" None (2) Yes (4)